Roxie-32/laravel-notifications/README.md

         }
 ```

 Small transactional emails can be formatted quickly and easily using these methods provided by the `MailMessage` object.
-A beautiful, responsive HTML email template with a plain-text counterpart will then be generated from the message components by the mail channel.
-In this example we supplied a call to action(button) , a line of text and a greeting.
+A beautiful, responsive HTML email template with a plain-text counterpart will be generated from the message components by the mail channel.
+In this example, we supplied a call to action(button), a line of text, and a greeting.

 **Hurrah 😎!
 We are done building 👍.
-Now, let’s perform some testing and see if it works.**
+Now, let's perform some testing and see if it works.**

 ## Testing